Grant users access to Microsoft Dynamics 365 (online) as a Microsoft Online service

 As the global administrator for your organization, one of your first tasks is to create users in the Office 365 admin portal.
 This registers users in the system and enables users to be licensed to use services available within the online service environment.
 You decide which service you want your users to have by assigning a license for that service to a user.
-For instructions about creating users in the Microsoft online services environment, see Create or Edit Users.
+For instructions about creating users in the Microsoft Online Services environment, see Create or edit users in Office 365.
 For instructions about assigning a license to a user, see Assign or remove licenses, or view a list of unlicensed users.

 During your planning phase, you might have identified a set of key administrative roles that you want to fill.
 More information: Plan for Microsoft Dynamics CRM Online deployment and administration.
 Because the administrative roles provide coverage for administrative tasks when the global administrator is not available, it’s a best practice to assign these roles to users, including assigning the global administrator role to a second user.
-More information: Assigning Administrative Roles and View administrator permissions by role.
+More information: Assigning admin roles and Permissions in Office 365.

 After you set up a user in the Office 365 admin portal, that user receives an email invitation with a link and a password for the Microsoft Online Services environment.
 The credentials in the invitation provide access to the portal and to documentation.
 However, the users who receive these invitations can’t access CRM Online until you complete step two in this process.